slevy14/git-tutorial/README.md

 ```shell
 vim hello.py
 ```
-Press `i` to put vim in insert mode to start editing the file.
+Press `i` to put Vim in insert mode to start editing the file.
 Add the following line to the python file:
 ```python
 print("hello!")
 ```